-Daughter of Smoke and Bone by Laini Taylor: Review
+Reading Daughter of Smoke and Bone was like

 The action in this part of the book threads through the streets of Prague, to the Paris metro, then onto the souks of Marrakesh – cities I’ve always longed to visit.
 Laini Taylor’s descriptions brought them alive, adding to the wonder of the book.
 As I was reading, I kept thinking five stars, oh yes, definitely five stars.